SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 Optional Data Elements
 ++++++++++++++++++++++

-Some projects need to build datasets that include optional data elements for managed packages and features that are included in some, but not all, orgs.
+Some projects need to build datasets that include optional data elements - fields and objects that are loaded into some of the project's orgs, but not others.
+This can cover both optional managed packages and features that are included in some, but not all, orgs.
 For example, a managed package A that does not require another managed package B but is designed to work with it may wish to include data for managed package B in its data sets, but load that data if and only if B is installed.
+Likewise, a package might wish to include data supporting a particular org feature, but not load that data in an org where the feature is turned off (and its associated fields and objects are for that reason unavailable).

 To support this use case, the ``load_dataset`` and ``extract_dataset`` tasks offer a ``drop_missing_schema`` option.
 When enabled, this option results in CumulusCI ignoring any mapped fields, sObjects, or lookups that